Secondary School Program and Tour

 Before you book

-Consider what type of experience you would like for your students.
+What type of experience would you like for your students?

-Guided tour – Students sit in the historic Legislative Chambers and have an opportunity to participate in a role play.
-These are only available on non sitting days.
-Phone 9230 3444 or email [email protected] to book
+Tour – Students sit in the historic Legislative Chambers and have an opportunity to participate in a role play.
+These are available on non-sitting days.
+Phone 9230 3444 or email [email protected] to book.

 EXPERIENCE DURATION AVAILABLE ON START TIMES MAX.
 NUMBERS